darthvader58/kavvy/phase3/README.md

 Created script that is able to analyze manuscripts and derive details.

-Future work will include a recommender model to help users/authors improve their manuscripts.
+ work includes a recommender model to help users/authors improve their manuscripts.

 ## Project Structure